Skip to main content

 Who can participate?

-Anyone in B.C. who is able to provide CPR to a victim of sudden cardiac arrest is invited to download the PulsePoint app.
+Anyone in B.C. who is able to provide CPR to someone experiencing a sudden cardiac arrest is invited to download the PulsePoint app.

 • You need to have been trained in hands-only CPR.